 At the moment we have 4 language classes, classified by age.
 There are approximately 15 children in all groups.
 In addition to a teacher, each group has a teaching assistant who supports the group.

 Pupils living further away from the IKC may qualify for transport.
-The director of the IKC can tell you more about this (email@example.com
+The internal supervisor of the International Language Classes of the IKC can tell you more about this (email@example.com).

 The aim of the International Language Class is that after about one year, children move on to a regular primary school (or secondary school) and start in a group with peers.